Classroom Instruction manual for student-use PCs

 Center's terminal environment

-Information and Media Center provides students with common-use PCs in computer room1 and 2,Self-study Computer Room,Multimedia Classroom, and the Library Reading Rooms (first floor and second floor).
+Information and Media Center provides students with common-use PCs in computer room1 and 2,Self-study Computer Room,Multimedia Classroom, and the Library workstation Area (first floor).
 These PCs are installed with Windows10 for operating system and various Windows application software packages such as Microsoft Office and Visual Studio.
 In addition, by logging in to the Linux server, the user can use these PCs under the Linux environment.
 User’s personal files and information are not stored on the individual PCs, but on the server.
 Thus, users can operate any PC under an individual same environment.

 To use a PC, a user must obtain an account.
 A user account represents an authorization to use a PC, and each user has distinguished by his/her user name.
 To start using a PC, a user must enter his/her password granted to his/her account to verify his/her identity.
 The password must be kept confidential, just like a password for an ATM card, and should not be disclosed or left in a memo.
 The university requests that its users periodically change their passwords to maintain security.
 For more details about changing passwords, see here.